CN8VX/Dashboard_SvxReflector_by_CN8VX/README.md

 The Dashboard SvxReflector by CN8VX can be viewed on PCs, tablets, and smartphones.
 You can switch between LIGHT MODE and DARK MODE by simply clicking the button on the Dashboard page.

+You can also view the table of Talk Groups that are programmed in the reflector by clicking on the Talk Groups button.

 ## Modifications Made:
 - Customization of the `index.php` file.
 - Consolidation and organization of CSS files for themes into a single folder for better management.